Kuronons/FZ_graphics/Animations/Meta_settings_guide.md

 ![ABCD](https://github.com/user-attachments/assets/1f21a19d-4bf8-4941-ab67-c74ccfb4964e)

-&emsp;&emsp;We see that a bubble can barely fit the 26 lowercase letters of the alphabet.<BR>
+We see that a bubble can barely fit the 26 lowercase letters of the alphabet.<BR>
-&emsp;&emsp;Depending on text input, it's a matter of testing to check if it fits or not.
+Depending on text input, it's a matter of testing to check if it fits or not.<BR>

-- To have multiple lines within the same bubble, `\n` can be used to define **newline**.
+To have multiple lines within the same bubble, `\n` can be used to define **newline**.<BR>
 Next line first word should be written directly after the function. (no space in between).

 An input such as `Text: First line\nSecond line\nThird line\nForth line\nFifth line` would render as :

 ![N1](https://github.com/user-attachments/assets/d1c56649-e34f-449c-9812-c899d65a0ecf)

-We note that we would be allowed to have a **maximum of 5 lines** to show properly on screen.<BR>
+We note that we can only have **up to 5 lines** that would properly show on screen.<BR>
-Of course, this will be dependent of the bubble placement and some lines can be displayed out of screen depending on `Y` value.
+Of course, this will be dependent of the bubble placement and some lines can be displayed out of screen depending on `Y` value.<BR>
 (`Y` must be set between 0 and 5 to be able to have 5 lines of text as well as the bubble outline in its whole displayed)

 ![N2](https://github.com/user-attachments/assets/9062bbbb-5d65-41c9-910d-e25c00ac0d15)

 Same goes with too many lines.
-Only fully displayable lines shows.
+Only fully displayable lines shows.<BR>
 If we set the `Y` at its minimum value (0) and set the text on 6 lines with `Text: First line\nSecond line\nThird line\nForth line\nFifth line\nSixth Line`, we end up with this result :

 ![N3](https://github.com/user-attachments/assets/e15854b3-aff0-4954-ad0f-2a3f74fa56c3)